Model free collision aggregation for the computation of escape distributions: Conclusions

 \section{Conclusions}

 We presented a method that accelerates the sampling of the escape times, position and directions for particles undergoing collisions separated by exponentially long times.
 The procedure works by aggregating several collisions into a single step.
-The advantage of the method is that it does not uses any model or random walk approximation and therefore can treat in the same way a large range of collision parameters where the random walk assumption could be unreliable.
-The procedure works by estimating conservatively the number of collisions that can safely be made before escaping the time-space domain; once this number estimated, the resulting position after those collisions is sampled exactly.
-The empirical results show that the numerical cost is substantially diminished while retaining excellent quality for the escape distribution.
+The advantage of the method is that it does not uses any model or Brownian walk approximation and therefore can treat in the same way a large range of collision parameters including those where the Brownian walk approximation (as used in \cite{fleck1984random,giorla1987random}) may not work well.
+The procedure operates by estimating conservatively the number of collisions that can safely be made before escaping the time-space domain; once this number estimated, the resulting position after those collisions is sampled exactly.
+The empirical results show that the method shows promising results for substantially diminishing the numerical cost while retaining excellent quality for the escape distribution.

+The method was demonstrated in one dimension.
+Extensions to multi-dimensional domains or more general forms are left for future works.
+We have reasons to be optimistic because, in the worse case scenario, when the domain is a rectangle in high dimensions one can work by projecting on each of the dimensions and the setting will be that of a $1D$ segment; the number of aggregate collisions will be the minimum over each dimension; when the domain is not a rectangle one can consider the largest rectangle included in the domain.
+Finding even more efficient approaches in high dimensions is left for future work.